 Often what happens is that the patient remembers something themselves, much to their big surprise!
 It can be a Eureka moment, where they suddenly come to see how things have come into place as they look back in their life timeline.
 It may only take a little nudge in the right direction before an event is remembered.
 And, like that old saying ‘the penny drops.’

 As an Ayurveda and Yoga therapist, I have seen this so many times.
 The client is often stunned for a while that they forgot an event in the their past.
 As the client proceeds with the treatment plan, it is wonderful to watch as they find their own rhythm in their healing.
 Ayurveda works with all disease process and imbalances, its success of treatment is dependent on the clients consistent practice and mind support practices.

-Ayurveda is steeped in various ways of working with the body, mind and emotions.
-The deep intention of Ayurveda and Yoga is to find inner peace and happiness, or in Ayurveda and Yoga, this means to uncover the True Self.
+Ayurveda is steeped in various ways of working with the body, mind and emotions, (click for a no drama meditation with Kelly and The Dosha Life podcast)> The deep intention of Ayurveda and Yoga is to find inner peace and happiness, or in Ayurveda and Yoga, this means to uncover the True Self.

 The other point that Ayurveda makes, is that everyone has free will.
 We can all choose our own timing towards healing.
 The methods we choose, of the various five Ayurveda offers, and how often we apply them, dictate the timing of our growth and eventual balance.

 Each day in the Ayurveda and Yoga system tends to be a step by step discovery towards inner strength and wealth.
 We promote compassion for where we have come from and gratitude for coming this far in our life.
 At this point right now, we are at the cusp of more than we realise.

 We are seeking to help ourselves transform.
 To grow towards health, light, and mental stability.